RedNax67/MMM-WunderGround/README.md

 # Module: Weather Underground Forecast
-This is a module for MagicMirror, modified of the default `weatherforecast` module.
+This is a module for MagicMirror, modified version of the default `weatherforecast` module.

 This is similar to the default `weatherforecast` module, however it has additional functionality (such as displaying the probability of precipitation for each day).
 It also retrieves its data from Weather Underground instead of OpenWeatherMap.

+The Weather Icons used in this module are created and maintained by Erik Flowers. v1.0 artwork by Lukas Bischoff. v1.1 - 2.0 artwork by Erik Flowers www.weathericons.io

 ## Using the module